Alaska Cruise From Seattle: Should I Embark In The PNW?

 Chihuly Garden And Glass

-My favorite spot in Seattle is the Chihuly Garden and Glass.
-This unique museum showcases the works of glass artist Dale Chihuly and features a variety of stunning glass sculptures and installations.
+My favorite spot in Seattle is Chihuly Garden and Glass.
+This unique museum showcases the works of glass artist Dale Chihuly.
+It features a variety of stunning glass sculptures and installations.

 The venue has indoor and outdoor exhibits, making it ideal for exploring if it’s raining in the city.
 Since it sits below the Space Needle, visiting both in a day is a great idea.